 The shaft current measurement principle enables more sensitive protection than shaft voltage measurements or vibration monitoring.
 Vibration monitors only operate after bearing damage has occurred.
 By applying the shaft overcurrent protection relay type 2C139 together with a special current transformer, the machine can be tripped & the cause of the bearing insulation breakdown determined before the bearing is damaged.

-Rejection of the 50Hz component is important where the shaft current transformer is exposed to large fundamental leakage flux from the machine.
-The 2C139 relay may be employed to overcome this problem by monitoring the 150Hz component.
+Rejection of the 50Hz -> fundamental component is important where the shaft current transformer is exposed to large fundamental leakage flux from the machine.
+The 2C139 relay may be employed to overcome this problem by monitoring the 150Hz -> third harmonic component.